 Natalie Douglas is a 21st-century vocalist with a strong foundation in the traditional pop vocals of the American Songbook and an equally fierce devotion to the modern jazz, blues, rock & country influences of her childhood.
-Like her idol, Nina Simone, Natalie is drawn to lyrics that tell a compelling story no matter what genre.
+Like her idol, Nina Simone, Natalie is drawn to lyrics that tell compelling stories no matter the genre.

 Douglas is a two-time Bistro, Nightlife, and thirteen-time MAC Award Winner, whose international performances have taken her from concert halls to theaters to intimate clubs and everything in between.
-She has produced over 75 concerts at her musical home, Birdland Jazz Club in New York City - most notably her TRIBUTES series, celebrating artists she loves including, Nina Simone, Stevie Wonder, Elvis, Dolly Parton, Nat King Cole, Dame Shirley Bassey, Ella Fitzgerald, Roberta Flack, Joni Mitchell, Sammy Davis, Jr., Lena Horne, Barbra Streisand, and Cher.
+She has produced 80 concerts at her musical home, Birdland Jazz Club in New York City - most notably her TRIBUTES series, celebrating artists she loves including, Nina Simone, Stevie Wonder, Stevie Nicks, Elvis, Dolly Parton, Nat King Cole, Dame Shirley Bassey, Ella Fitzgerald, Roberta Flack, Joni Mitchell, Sammy Davis, Jr., Lena Horne, Barbra Streisand, and Cher.
 Natalie’s portrait also hangs on the legendary Birdland Jazz Club Wall of Fame.
-In 2023, she will add to her three CD catalog, including the MAC Award Winning “Human Heart,” with a brand new album on Club 44 Records.
-Her CDs are currently available on iTunes, Amazon.com, Spotify, and her website: nataliedouglas.com.
+The most recent addition to her four CD catalog, including the MAC Award Winning “Human Heart,” is a brand new album on Club44 Records, "Back to the Garden."
+Her CDs are available on iTunes, Amazon.com, Spotify, and her website: nataliedouglas.com, and all streaming platforms.
 Natalie is a great favorite of broadcasters and her music is often featured on NPR and Sirius XM Radio & BBCLondon Radio.

 The Mabel Mercer Foundation Donald F. Smith Award